anvitahadkar06-beep/AI-Based-Phishing-Detection-Framework/src/README.md

 }
 ```

-⚠️ Make sure the virtual environment is activated before running the backend.
+> **Note:** ⚠️ Make sure the virtual environment is activated before running the backend.
 ---

 ## 5️⃣ Run the React Frontend